 General

 Claire explained that she was seeking the Forum’s approval for the general ideas behind these Policies.
 Comments on specific matters were welcome and requested that these be submitted in writing on a separate sheet (ie NOT on the Draft Policies) by Tuesday 17 November.
 ACTION All Forum members.
 This request to be circulated to the Forum to ensure those members not present would know.
-ACTION Claire M.
+ACTION Claire M/JB.

 Dedworth Road

 It was confirmed by David Carlisle that it was appropriate to have a Vision.
 It was agreed that AECOM will assist in redrafting to clearly separate the Vision from the Policies.
-ACTION Claire M.
+ACTION Claire M/AECOM.

 It was agreed to ensure any reference to this Major Area was to Dedworth Road, not Dedworth.
 ACTION Claire M.